sahithyandev/s3/src/content/docs/computer-architecture/04-risc-v-architecture.md

 ### J-type

 Used for unconditional jump operations.
-Similar to branch operations, but used for long range.
+Similar to branch operations, but for long range.
 Has an unintuitive instruction format for better performance.

 The instruction format: